marcglasberg/asyncredux.com/static/landing-page-md/overview-flutter.md

 The store state is **immutable**.

 The only way to change the store **state** is by dispatching an **action**.
-The action's reducer returns a new state, that replaces the old one.
+The action reducer returns a new state, that replaces the old one.

 ```tsx
 // Dispatch an action